Epholys/Wumpus/README.txt

 I hope you'll enjoy playing this game and browsing through my code, as I provide with a WTFPL licence.
 Don't hesitate to contact me if you have any questions!

+	** DOWNLOAD INSTRUCTIONS **

+If you're a little lost with all the binaries, here's a little guide :
+For EVERY OS, please download the Help.txt file and place it in the same directory that the binaries
+ - Windows 32 bits: HuntTheWumpus.x86.exe (take this one if you don't know what to choose)
+ - Windows 64 bits: HuntTheWumpus.x86_64.exe
+ - Linux 32 bits: HuntTheWumpus.bin.x86
+ - Linux 64 bits: HuntTheWumpus.bin.x86_64

 	** USEFUL LINKS **

 Github repository: https://github.com/Epholys/Wumpus